Philip of Swabia: Consolidation of rule

 During the siege of Weißensee on 17 September 1204, Landgrave Hermann of Thuringia humbly submitted to the Hohenstaufen.
 It is the only case of submission (deditio) through which the historical sources provide detailed information.
 According to chronicler Arnold of Lübeck, Philip held up to the Landgrave "while he was lying on the ground for so long" about his "disloyalty and stupidity".
 Only after the intercession of those present was he lifted from the floor and received the peace kiss from the King.
-Hermann had initially supported Otto, switched to Philipp in 1199 and then again joined Otto in 1203/04.
+Hermann had initially supported Otto, switched to Philip in 1199 and then again joined Otto in 1203/04.
 The Landgrave was able to retain his title and property after his submission and stayed in the Hohenstaufen side until Philip was murdered.

 In November 1204 Archbishop Adolph of Cologne and Duke Henry I of Brabant also switched to Philip's side in Koblenz.
-The Duke of Brabant received Maastricht and Duisburg and the Archbishop of Cologne was able to retain his position in the election and ordination of a King and was rewarded with 5,000 marks for sided with Philip.
+The Duke of Brabant received Maastricht and Duisburg and the Archbishop of Cologne was able to retain his position in the election and ordination of a King and was rewarded with 5,000 marks for siding with Philip.
 The growing money traffic in the High Middle Ages influenced the princes in their decisions for military support or in the question of their partisanship.
 With the transfer of the Archbishop of Cologne to his side, Philip's documentary production also increased considerably.
 However, the majority of Cologne's citizens remained on the Welf's side.
 The support commitments of Archbishop Adolph and Henry I of Brabant were the first one documented since the Hohenstaufen-Zähringen agreement from 1152.
 The double election is therefore also seen as a turning point, as it marked the beginning of written alliances in the northern Alpine empire.
 The number of contracts concluded also rose during the controversy for the throne.
 However, these written agreements were regularly broken for political reasons.
 The nobles tried to use the political situation to expand their regional principalities.
 Landgrave Hermann of Thuringia, Philip's cousin, changed sides five times between the outbreak of the controversy and the election of Frederick II in September 1211.
 According to historian Stefan Weinfurter, the relativization of the oath by the Pope was also essential for the breach of contract.
 Pope Innocent III advised the spiritual and secular princes to submit to his judgment only.
 With the Duke of Brabant, Philip strengthens ties in 1207 with the betrothal of his daughter Maria with Henry, heir of the Duchy of Brabant.
 As a result, Henry I should be closely tied to the Hohenstaufen monarchy.